mattcosta617/myTamagotchi/README.md

         --lights
         --feed
         --play
+    -Connection your buttons to actions
+    -set up the timer
+    -

 What do I need to do to create a Tomagotchi?
     -How long is this tomagachi supposed to be alive?